wasmCloud/actions/wash-oci-publish/README.md

 - `registry`: Container registry to push to (optional, defaults to `ghcr.io`)
 - `component_path`: Path to the built WebAssembly component (required)
 - `attestation`: Whether to generate an attestation for the published artifact (optional, defaults to `false`)
+- `image_tags`: Additional tags to apply to the published image, comma-separated (optional, defaults to branch name)